RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/migrate-to-jboss-eap.md

 * Display Name: `USERXX Coolstore Monolith - Dev`
 * Description: _leave this field empty_

-> `NOTE`: YOU `MUST` USE `userXX-coolstore-dev` AS THE PROJECT NAME, as this name is referenced later on and you will experience failures if you do not name it `userXX-coolstore-dev`!
+> NOTE: YOU `MUST` USE `userXX-coolstore-dev` AS THE PROJECT NAME, as this name is referenced later on and you will experience failures if you do not name it `userXX-coolstore-dev`!

 ![create_dialog]({% image_path create_dialog.png %}){:width="700px"}